Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample3_GetKeys.md

 ## Listing key versions

-You need to check all the different versions Cloud RSA key had previously.
+You need to check all the different versions cloud RSA key had previously.
 Lets print all the versions of this key.

 ```C# Snippet:KeysSample3ListKeyVersions